Steve-V/tgg-BotSteve/STORAGE.md

 If Phenny must create a store, it is populated with the value of `storage`.

-The object saved to `storage` implements the full dictionary interface; all methods implemented by `dict` will be available on `storage`.
-However, the performance characteristics may differ, as it may not be stored in a `dict`.
+The object saved to `storage` implements the `MutableMapping` interface, as defined by c`ollections.MutableMapping`.

 Methods on `storage` are all syncronous.
 If IO must happen (eg, to a database server), it will block.